Thai Breed at A Glance

 The same gene that causes the Thais’ pale body and dark points also causes its blue eyes.

 The Tonkinese, Korat, Khaomanee, Siamese, Oriental Shorthair, and Burmese come from the same general ancestors in Thailand and have similar personalities.
 Of these breeds, the Tonkinese is perhaps the most similar in appearance.
 However, the Tonkinese comes in more patterns than the Thai, and has ears farther apart, a much shorter muzzle and a somewhat stockier body than the Thai.

 The Persian is probably the closest to the Thai’s polar opposite – having a much lower activity level, much rounder and stockier body, flat muzzle, and long thick coat.
 The Persian is also much less vocal than the Thai.

 From the Breed Standard

-Click here to read the full TICA Persian Breed Standard.
+Click here to read the full TICA Thai Breed Standard.